Domantas Sabonis: 2021–22 season

 On January 5, 2022, Sabonis logged his fifteenth career triple-double with 32 points, 12 rebounds and 10 assists in a 129–121 loss to the Brooklyn Nets.
-Four days later, Sabonis scored a career-high scored 42 points on 18-of-22 shooting, propelling Indiana to a 125–113 win over the Utah Jazz.
-Moreover, it was the highest NBA scoring performance in the Lithuanian basketball history, surpassing the previous record held by Linas Kleiza since 2008.
+Four days later, Sabonis scored a career-high 42 points on 18-of-22 shooting, propelling Indiana to a 125–113 win over the Utah Jazz.
+Moreover, it was the highest NBA scoring performance by a Lithuanian, surpassing the previous record held by Linas Kleiza since 2008.

 Sacramento Kings (2022–present)

+2021–22 season

 On February 8, 2022, with the Pacers looking to rebuild, Sabonis was traded along with Justin Holiday, Jeremy Lamb and a 2023 second-round pick to the Sacramento Kings in exchange for Tyrese Haliburton, Buddy Hield and Tristan Thompson.
 The next day, Sabonis debuted for the Kings in a 132–119 win over the Minnesota Timberwolves, logging 22 points in addition to 14 rebounds and five assists across 32 minutes of play.
+On February 10, 2022, Sabonis was selected as the Lithuanian Basketball Player of the Year for a fourth time.
 On March 9, he was suspended for one game without pay for making contact with a game official.